 Or get gassed.
 Or get boiled squirming alive.

 That energy,.. that fear, that terror,- that is what you are eating.
 That’s what’s on your plate.

 Did you know that an adult pig has basically the same emotions, and intelligence, of a 3 year old child?

 Did you know that cows are basically big dogs?

-When it’s possible to do so, the mother cows may attempt to hide their newborn children, because they know from past experience that the handlers are coming to take the newborn children away.
-After they are taken anyway, the mothers will cry for days,- just like your mother would.
+After they have their babies, industry workers tell us the mother cows may even attempt to hide their newborns, because they know from past experience that the handlers are coming to take them away.
+After the children are taken anyway, the mothers will cry for days,- just like your mother would.